Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Introduction

 The transition from laboratory experiments to real-world applications is another critical aspect of quantum technologies.
 Small-footprint photonic circuits offer a promising solution, enabling the integration of various quantum operations—such as generation, processing, distribution, and measurement of quantum information—into a single, compact device \cite{Pelucchi2021, Moody2022}.
 These integrated optics solutions not only reduce the size but also improve stability, reliability, and scalability, making them ideal for building large, functional quantum networks \cite{Labonte2024, PsiQ2024, Aghaee2025}.

 Quantum information may be encoded in variables that exhibit a continuous spectrum of eigenvalues, known as continuous variables (CV).
-In photonic systems, this encoding is realized through the fluctuation of field quadratures \cite{Braunstein2005}.
+In photonic systems, this encoding is realized through the fluctuations of field quadratures \cite{Braunstein2005}.
 Numerous tabletop experiments have successfully demonstrated CV quantum networks in the spatial, frequency, and temporal domains \cite{Asavanant2024}; and recently, integrated experiments in one DOF \cite{Lenzini2018, Nehra2022, Kouadou2023, Roman2024}.
-However, extending and adapting bulk-optics-based methods, such as sequential squeezing and entanglement, to systems involving a larger number of modes remains a highly demanding task.
-In this paper we show the potential of spatio-spectral multiplexed encoding of quantum information in the propagating modes generated in a nonlinear $\chi^{(2)}$ photonic lattice without bulk-optics analogous.
+However, extending and adapting bulk-optics-based methods, such as sequential squeezing and entanglement, to systems involving a larger number of modes remains a highly demanding task. \D{Schemes based on multiplexing spatial and spectral DOF have been proposed for bulk-optics systems \cite{Yang2020, Barros2021}.} In this paper we show the potential of spatio-spectral multiplexed encoding of quantum information in the propagating modes generated in a nonlinear $\chi^{(2)}$ photonic lattice without bulk-optics analogous.
 The distributed simultaneous nonlinearity and evanescent coupling configuration of the photonic lattice together with the spectral properties of both the waveguides and the interacting fields parallelize multimode spatio-spectral transformations.
 Previous works have analyzed the potential of nonlinear photonic lattices in discrete variables \cite{Solnstev2012, Kruse2013, Belsley2020, Hamilton2022, He2024, Delgado2024}.
-We propose a general framework for nonlinear waveguide arrays in CV --that includes DV as a limit case-- that allows engineering two and three dimensional cluster states naturally distributable in quantum networks and a resource for quantum computing.
+We propose a general framework for nonlinear waveguide arrays in CV \DB{--that includes discrete variables (DV) as a limit case--} that allows engineering two and three dimensional \DB{graph and} cluster states naturally distributable in quantum networks and \D{that are} a resource for quantum computing.